FinAminToastCrunch/OptimalBrainDissection/README.md

-# Official Repository of Optimal Brain Dissection in Dense Autoencoders: Towards Determining Feature Importance in -Omics Data (OBD).
-BioInspired Processing 2023 Best Paper Award
+# Official Repository of Optimal Brain Dissection in Dense Autoencoders: Towards Determining Feature Importance in -Omics Data.
+BioInspired Processing 2023 Best Paper Award 🏆

+Our paper can be found at https://ieeexplore.ieee.org/document/10379275

 Author's note: The name of the paper was inspired by LeCun's _Optimal_Brain_Damage_ paper.